At a glance…

 Your schedule will include having either the morning or afternoon free to plan your work for the day.
 Many students are new to learning English, so you should expect a language barrier at times.
 Volunteers are welcome to take advantage of the Italian language lessons offered by our local team, which will help in your lessons.

 As you will be volunteering alongside our local team and placement staff, you don’t need to have experience or hold a qualification to participate in the project.
 However, we encourage volunteers to come prepared by completing some relevant training, like a teaching English as a foreign language (TEFL) course.
-Visit our online TEFL Course to learn how to gain an internationally-recognized TEFL certification at a discounted rate.
+Visit our online TEFL Course to learn how to gain an internationally-recognised TEFL certification at a discounted rate.

 Please note that if you apply for the Teaching English project during the school holidays (June through September), you will be switched to a special summer camp project.
 During this time, volunteers provide support in creating opportunities for the children, some of whom are recent migrants to Naples, to learn English.
 You can expect to assist with activities including sports and the arts, playing games, accompanying the children on visits to cultural sites and helping them with their English.
 You should also be prepared for most activities to take place in an outdoor environment, rather than a classroom.